SSAPy - Space Situational Awareness for Python

 Authors

-SSAPy was developed with support from Lawrence Livermore National Laboratory’s Laboratory Directed Research and Development (LDRD) Program under projects 19-SI-004 and 22-ERD-054, by the following individuals (in alphabetical order):
+SSAPy was developed with support from Lawrence Livermore National Laboratory’s (LLNL) Laboratory Directed Research and Development (LDRD) Program under projects 19-SI-004 and 22-ERD-054, by the following individuals (in alphabetical order):

 Many thanks go to SSAPy’s other contributors.